frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 - Use [Tracts][Miscellaneous][Recognize Track] to know the name of the findings.

+- If tracking results change a lot in repeated analyses, it is likely that the image acquisition is not optimal (e.g. too noisy, has very thick slices), and thus registration errors are boosted.
+To minimize this variance, export both baseline and follow-up NQA images and smooth them using [Tool][O41 View image][Signals][Smoothing] (make sure to update DSI Studio to use this function).
+Save the smoothed images as new files to run differential tracking.

+After smoothing, add the smoothed image back using [Slices][Add Other images] and continue with further analysis.

 ## 4. False discovery rate and statistical testing

 One key question for differential tractography is the significance of the findings.
 For example, if we observe a lot of tracks showing up in differential tractography, how many of them are false positive?
 A way to quantifying this reliability is by calculating the false discovery rate from a group of patients and a group of control subjects.
 The following steps illustrate how this can be carried out in DSI Studio.